ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Account Creation

-A client creates a new account with the server by sending a POST request to the server's new-account URI.
+A client creates a new account with the server by sending a POST request to the server's new-account URL.
 The body of the request is a stub account object containing the "contact" field and optionally the "terms-of-service-agreed" field.